 - Assign owners, timelines, resources

-- Monitor execution, not just strategy
+- Monitor performance against strategy, not just execution steps

 Mistake 4: Outdated Frameworks for New Realities